koopthekoopa/wii-ipl/libs/RVL_SDK/README.md

 A decompilation of the Revolution SDK (RVL_SDK) from the Wii Menu.

 The build dates refer to when the program was built as they were recompiled.
+The actual version is likely from around 2008.

 List of libraries that are linked (in alphabetical order):